Sydney Marathon 2026: Things to Do During One of Sydney’s Biggest Events

 Book your Sydney Marathon BridgeClimb now

-Saturday: Rest, Prepare and Stay Off Your Feet
+Saturday: Harbour Shake-out Run, Prepare and Stay Off Your Feet

-Short walks, stretching and relaxed meals near the harbour are ideal.
-Exploring The Rocks at a slow pace or spending time near your accommodation helps keep legs fresh ahead of race day.
+Exploring The Rocks at a slow pace or spending time close to your accommodation, followed by getting an early night, will help keep your legs fresh ahead of race day.

 Sunday: Race Day and Post‑Race Celebration